1982 Horatio Alger Award Winner

 In 1952, Smith began an 18-year career with Atlas Bradford, a pipe company.
 He improved the hydrostatic testing process and began rising through the ranks of the company.
 After becoming the vice president and general manager of Seaboard Pipe, he invested his $4,000 in savings toward establishing his own business-Smith's Pipe Testing and Service Company.
 By 1979, with two additional companies, Smith's $34 million in sales made his company the seventh largest black-owned business in America.

-Smith has spent a lot of time talking to youth about success.
-"I refused to accept failure," he says, "because I knew that if I did the best I could, I felt there was no limit to how far I could go."
+Smith spent a lot of time talking to youth about success.
+"I refused to accept failure," he said, "because I knew that if I did the best I could, I felt there was no limit to how far I could go."
 For a time, Smith yearned to go back to school.
-Throughout his career, he has encouraged and supported those around him to get a college education.
+Throughout his career, he encouraged and supported those around him to get a college education.
 He even put his wife through college.
-Through the years, Smith has hired high school dropouts to give them a chance to succeed.
+Through the years, Smith hired high school dropouts to give them a chance to succeed.
 "I believe no one makes you a failure.
 You make yourself a failure.
 I want to give kids who need a chance a helping hand."

-He is an ardent supporter of the Horatio Alger Association's efforts to help deserving youth attain a college education.
+He was an ardent supporter of the Horatio Alger Association's efforts to help deserving youth attain a college education.
 "With a third grade education I've spoken at all the best colleges in the United States," he says.
 "Just think of what I could have accomplished with more education.
 You can never have too much."* Deceased